4rim/vmSystem/README.md

 ## Installing and building

-Simply download this git repo to your local machine, and run:
+Simply clone this git repo to your local machine, and run:

 ```
 cd vmSystem && make